MiguelMarcelino/Thoth/query-languages/graph-ql/queries-and-mutations.md

 | ------------ Operation ------------                 | ------------ Response ------------                                                                      |
 | --------------------------------------------------- | ------------------------------------------------------------------------------------------------------- |
 | <code>{ <br>	me { <br>		name <br>	}<br>}<br></code> | <code>{<br>  "data": {<br>    "me": {<br>      "name": "Luke Skywalker"<br>    }<br>  }<br>}<br></code> |
-The client can create queries mirror the structure of data, making it simple to request exactly the data that is needed.
-This would then be expanded by GraphQL into the JSON shown above on the right.
+The client can create queries that mirror the structure of data, making it simple to request exactly the data that is needed.
+This gets resolved by GraphQL into the JSON shown above on the right.

 In the previous examples, the operation name was omitted for simplicity.
 However, it is recommended to always define the operation in production systems.
 The previous query would look as follows: